Skate to Milano

-The ISU Skate to Milano Figure Skating Qualifier was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Chinese Figure Skating Association.
+The Skate to Milano was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Chinese Figure Skating Association.
 It was held at the National Indoor Stadium in Beijing, China, from 18 to 21 September 2025.
 This was the final figure skating qualification competition for the 2026 Winter Olympics in Milan.
 Seventeen quota spots for the Olympics that had not been awarded at the 2025 World Figure Skating Championships in Boston were assigned.
 Medals were also awarded in men's singles, women's singles, pair skating, and ice dance.
+Petr Gumennik and Adeliia Petrosian, both of Russia, won the men's and women's events, respectively.
+Zhang Jiaxuan and Huang Yihang of China won the pairs event, and Allison Reed and Saulius Ambrulevičius of Lithuania won the ice dance event.

+Background

+The number of entries for the figure skating events at the Winter Olympics is determined by quotas set by the International Olympic Committee.
+A total of 142 quota spots were available to athletes to compete in the figure skating events at the 2026 Winter Olympics in Milan.
+There were 29 spots allotted each in men's and women's singles, 19 in pair skating, and 23 in ice dance.
+83 spots had already been allocated based on the results of the 2025 World Figure Skating Championships: 24 entries each in men's and women's singles, 16 in pairs, and 19 in ice dance.
+The remainder of the spots – 5 in each singles events, 3 in pairs, and 4 in ice dance – were filled at the Skate to Milano.
+The competition was held at the National Indoor Stadium in Beijing, China, from 18 to 21 September 2025.

 The Figure Skating Federation of Russia and the Skating Union of Belarus were each permitted to nominate one skater or team from each discipline to participate at this event as a means to qualify for the 2026 Winter Olympics as Individual Neutral Athletes (AINs).
 Each nominee was required to pass a special screening process to assess whether they had displayed any active support for the Russian invasion of Ukraine or any contractual links to the Russian or Belarusian military or other national security agencies.
-Petr Gumennik and Adeliia Petrosian, both of Russia, won the men's and women's events, respectively.
-Zhang Jiaxuan and Huang Yihang of China won the pairs event, while Allison Reed and Saulius Ambrulevičius of Lithuania won the ice dance event.
+In May 2025, the International Skating Union (ISU) announced the Russian and Belarusian skaters who had been granted AIN status: Vladislav Dikidzhi and Petr Gumennik in men's singles, and Alina Gorbacheva and Adeliia Petrosian in women's singles from Russia; Vasil Barakhouski and Yauhenii Puzanau in men's singles, Viktoriia Safonova and Nastassia Sidarenka in women's singles, and Viktoriya Plaskonnaya and Uladzislau Sytsik in ice dance from Belarus.

 Changes to preliminary assignments

-In May 2025, the International Skating Union (ISU) announced the Russian and Belarusian skaters who had been granted AIN status.
-No Russian pair skating and ice dance team nominations were approved by the ISU.
-The ISU published the initial list of entrants on 20 August 2025.